-Furthermore, MOL Group provides worker related injury figures (including supporting explanations) on a quarterly basis through its quarterly earnings reports, under the section "Stainable Development & HSE Highlights".
+Furthermore, MOL Group provides worker related injury figures (including supporting explanations) on a quarterly basis through its quarterly earnings reports, under the section "Sustainable Development & HSE Highlights".
 Quarterly capital markets communication materials can be obtained through the following link:

-NEW DISCLOSURE: As of 2019, MOL Group provides disclosure of a number of new metrics in the group-wide Data Library.
-The new metrics below.
+As of 2020, MOL Group provides disclosure of a number of new metrics in the group-wide Data Library, as below.
 Link and name of indicator as the bottom of the page.